QuanaParker/qp-rompt/README.md

 A database for saving and sharing prompts for LLM's.
 MySQL, PHP, JavaScript, Google OAuth...

 # Project Overview:
 A dynamic web platform designed to serve as a repository for prompts, facilitating discussions and interactions around them.
-It showcases the creator's proficiency in modern web development technologies, best practices, and database management.
+It showcases the my proficiency in modern web development technologies, best practices, and database management.

 # Technical Highlights: